 LCSW, LMFT, CST

-Women are complex creatures who undergo many changes during their lives, beginning with puberty and continuing through menopause and its aftermath.
+Women undergo many changes during their lives, beginning with puberty and continuing through menopause and its aftermath.
 They may experience losses such as infertility, miscarriage, stillbirth, hysterectomy, post-partum depression, as well as invasive treatments such as in vitro fertilization (IVF).
 Other gynecological problems include Pre-menstrual Syndrome (PMS), Pre-menstrual Dysphoric Disorder (PMDD), post partum depression and peri- and post-menopausal mood swings.
 The inevitable hormonal and physiological changes of menopause may also create additional challenges for many women.

 Understanding men and their emotional states, has long been an area of interest for me.
 Historically, men have been less likely to identify depression in themselves and less likely to seek help, although fortunately, this is changing.
 I work with men, both individually and in couples, and my practice is evenly balanced with both genders.
 My work with men has taught me a great deal that I, as a woman, might not otherwise have had the opportunity to learn.
-This has engendered in me increasing respect and greater understanding of some of the special challenges which men face in today's world.
+This has engendered in me an ever increasing respect and greater understanding of some of the challenges which men face in today's world.

 Cancer and Grief Work